andrewdownie/local_dev_settings/macos-settings.md

 # Mac OS settings

 ## Changing key repeat on Mac OS
 VIM is almost unusable without key repeat.
-Key repeat is disabled by default on Mac OS by default.
+Key repeat is disabled by default on Mac OS.

 You will need to logout and log back in for the commands below to take effect in all the apps.